 Technology can help

-Though people are ultimately responsible for keeping employee data private and secure, technology can and should play a role—not just with ensuring compliance, but also with making compliance more efficient.
-In fact, companies that make use of newer technology solutions in their HR and payroll organizations spend nearly 10 fewer hours per week on compliance, according to a recent survey by The Workforce Institute.
+Though people are ultimately responsible for keeping employee data private and secure, technology can and should play a role—not just with ensuring global payroll compliance, but also with making compliance more efficient.
+In fact, companies that make use of newer technology solutions in their HR and payroll organizations spend nearly 10 fewer hours per week on compliance.

 One way technology can help with compliance related to employee data is by integrating payroll and HR systems and processes in an HCM or HRIS.
 If an organization maintains separate systems for important functions such as payroll, benefits and tax reporting, it’s likely that employee data is maintained separately, and potentially manually as well.
-And that could lead to trouble: 47% of HR and payroll professionals say that having multiple, duplicate employee records leads to increased compliance risk, per the Workforce study.
+And that could lead to trouble: 47% of HR and payroll professionals say that having multiple, duplicate employee records leads to increased compliance risk.

 More inputs and more touchpoints mean more opportunities for data entry and duplication errors, and a technology-based integrated system can automate redundant tasks and help ensure data accuracy and compliance.